-CSM is currently host to two full-time DPhil students researching statistical methodology.
-One of our first-year students, Bethan Copsey, shared her experiences so far of NDORMS and the University of Oxford:
+CSM is currently host to three full-time DPhil students researching statistical methodology.
+One of our third-year students, Bethan Copsey, shared her experiences so far of NDORMS and the University of Oxford:

 "There are lots of opportunities for training and development at NDORMS with a wide variety of courses to build your skills and seminars to hear what other people are working on and provide inspiration."